wandb/docs/docs/guides/launch/intro.md

 ## How it works

-Launch workflows are powered by three fundamental compoenents: **jobs, queues, and agents**.
+Launch workflows are powered by three fundamental components: **jobs, queues, and agents**.

 * **Jobs** are blueprints for configuring and running the tasks in your ML workflow.
 A job is actually an [Artifact](../../guides/artifacts/intro.md) that is created automatically when you track a run with W&B. Each job contains contextual information about the run it is being created from, including the source code, entrypoint, software dependencies, hyperparameters, dataset version, etc.